Codebreaker42/mern-git-yt/README.md

 npm run dev
 ```
 # 📝 Usage
--Sign In/Sign Up:
+### 1.Sign In/Sign Up:

--Access the portal using your GitHub account.
+Access the portal using your GitHub account.
--Explore Users:
+### 2.Explore Users:

--Use the search functionality on the home page to find and analyze GitHub profiles and repositories.
+Use the search functionality on the home page to find and analyze GitHub profiles and repositories.

--Like and Explore:
+### 3.Like and Explore:

--Engage with profiles and explore popular repositories across different languages.
+Engage with profiles and explore popular repositories across different languages.

+# 🛡️ Authentication
+The app uses Passport.js for secure user authentication through GitHub's OAuth system.

+# 📝 License
+This project is licensed under the MIT License.
+See the LICENSE file for more information.

+# 🌐 Contact
+For any inquiries or feedback, please contact me at your.email@example.com.